Driver License Compact: National Driver Register

-The National Driver Register (NDR) is a computerized database of information about drivers who have had their licenses revoked or suspended, or who have been convicted of serious traffic violations such as driving while impaired by alcohol or other drugs.
+The National Driver Register (NDR) is a computerized database of information on drivers whose licenses have been revoked or suspended, or who have been convicted of serious traffic violations, such as driving while impaired by alcohol or other drugs.
 State motor vehicle agencies provide NDR with the names of individuals who have lost their "privilege" or who have been convicted of a serious traffic violation.
-When a person applies for a driver's license the state checks to see if the name is on the NDR file.
+When a person applies for a driver's license, the state checks whether the name is on the NDR file.
 If a person has been reported to the NDR as a problem driver, the license may be denied.